 Our user research partners conduct regular testing of prototypes with patients, parents and clinicians.

-Xploro® is being developed by Corporation Pop, one of the UK’s leading mobile app development teams.
+Xploro®has been developed by Corporation Pop, one of the UK’s leading mobile app development teams.

 Dr. Peter-Marc Fortune